 MISSION, OBJECTS AND FUNCTION OF SATSA

 Mission.
-The stated mission of SATSA is to promote credibility and integrity within the Industry allied with a commitment to the growth and recognition thereof for the benefit of all its Members.
+The stated mission of SATSA is to promote credibility, integrity, inclusivity and diversity within the inbound tourism industry, supporting and representing the interests of members, fostering collaboration, sharing best practices, and advocating for policies that promote the growth and recognition of the inbound tourism industry, while protecting the region’s unique natural and cultural heritage and reputation.

 Objects.
 The objects of SATSA are to: